chris-czopp/solid-test-recorder/README.md

 $ docker exec -it docker solid_test_recorder yarn build
 ```

-or run these on you machine:
+or run these on your machine:

 ```bash
 $ yarn install